rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | stats by (host) json_values() sort by (_time desc) as json_logs
 ```

-The `sort by (...)` allows selecting top N logs per each group if it is combined with `limit N`.
-For example, the following query selects up to 3 the most recent logs per every `host`
+The `sort by (...)` allows selecting top N logs for each group when combined with `limit N`.
+For example, the following query selects up to 3 of the most recent logs for every `host`
 over the last 5 minutes:

 ```logsql